The top 3 ways Low-Code has changed application development

 There’s just not enough time in the day.
 It’s a common problem in life, never mind business.
 When it comes to new software, often IT departments simply lack the time and resources to assess or develop software.

 If automation can save time, how can you speed up the development times of applications that automate these manual processes?
 Low-Code development platforms reduces complexity through a visual approach to building applications.
-Rather than more traditional hand-coding approaches, speeding up the development process.
+When compared with more traditional hand-coding approaches, this greatly speeds up the development process.
 Many of the functions and data connectors required are already coded, and can be used in multiple projects, without the need to re-write complex code.